 NCR intends to increase capital expenditures in 2019 from $143 million in 2018 (which nearly doubled from 2016) drive those areas as well as increase operational efficiency.
 Overall, the company's capital allocation will steer more toward internal investment than in acquisitions in 2019.

 Mergers and Acquisitions

-In 2019 NCR acquired BEC, a Denver-based provider of point-of-sale technology for the hospitality industry.
+NCR in 2019 bought BEC, a Denver-based provider of point-of-sale technology for the hospitality industry.
 BEC, which had been a reseller for NCR, manages about 2,600 restaurant and other hospitality sites including Qdoba and Punch Bowl Social.
 Terms were not disclosed.